Ever wondered why it costs less to ship a product from China than to send one back?

 China's manufacturing industry is huge.

-Thousands of factories around the country create millions of new products for export daily.
+Thousands of factories across the country produce millions of new products for export each day.

 Bulk exports allow manufacturers to negotiate lower rates with shipping companies.

-Less fees for large shipments usually translate to a lower per-product shipping fee.
+Lower fees for large shipments usually translate into lower per-product shipping fees.

 3. Government subsidies

-The Chinese government understands its role as a manufacturer on the global stage and that exports are its biggest revenue generator.
+The Chinese government understands its role as a manufacturer on the global stage and that exports are its primary source of revenue.

 Therefore, it supports manufacturers by heavily subsidizing export shipping fees to encourage traders to export more.

-A shipping fee subsidy is money the government of China pays shipping companies to keep the prices of shipping products going outside the country low.
+A shipping fee subsidy is money the Chinese government pays to shipping companies to keep the prices of shipping products out of the country low.

-Due to subsidized shipping fees, foreigners buying goods from China pay less to ship products.
+Due to subsidized shipping, foreigners buying goods from China pay lower shipping costs.

 Meanwhile, sellers in China get access to a large international market.